green-coding-solutions/documentation/content/en/docs/installation/installation-macos.md

 - Create the needed `/etc/hosts` entries for development
 - Set needed `/etc/sudoers` entry for running/ killing the `powermetrics` tool

-Please not that whenever you run the Green Metrics Tool you have to first activte the python `venv`!
+Please note that whenever you run the Green Metrics Tool you have to first activate the python `venv`!

 After that you can start the containers: